WisDOT Northwest Region construction update

 Description: Removing about 2 inches of existing pavement and overlaying WIS 13 with 3.25 inches of hot mix asphalt; cleaning, replacing or placing liners in culverts; replacing substandard guardrail and curb and gutter where needed; repairing flumes; and adding new pavement markings and centerline rumble strips.

-Traffic impacts: Motorists will encounter single-lane closures controlled by flagging or temporary signals.
+Traffic impacts: Motorists will encounter single-lane closures controlled by flagging once work resumes Tuesday, Sept.
+5.

 Dunn County